Only the most insensitive person could ignore the subject line of the email:

 I was only tangentially aware that Alexander Sharp, who won the 2015 Tony for Leading Actor in a Play, was leaving The Curious Incident of the Dog in the Night-Time (the 2015 Tony-winner for Best Play), but he is, having played the lead in Simon Stephens’ adaptation of Mark Haddon’s novel since September 2014.
 Not only Sharp but Taylor Trensch, who subs for Sharp at some performances, is leaving as well.

-If you’re unfamiliar with the play (or the novel), it’s a vivid, engrossing, often electrifying work about a 15-year-old named Christopher with Asperger’s-like traits who comes upon a dog, slain with a fork, who is initially suspected of committing the crime.
+If you’re unfamiliar with the play (or the novel), it’s a vivid, engrossing, often electrifying work about a 15-year-old named Christopher with Asperger’s-like traits who comes upon a dog, slain with a fork, and is suspected, initially, of committing the crime.
 After his innocence is established, Christopher begins his own investigation of the killing, leading to episodes that reveal family secrets, forces him to confront his own psychological and emotional limitations, and instills in him the confidence he needs to navigate the world.

-The production’s success is due, in part, to its kinetic staging by Marianne Elliott (who won the Tony for Best Direction of a Play), which, in the spirit of the novel, unfurls from Christopher’s point of view.
-It therefore makes Curious Incident a distinctly sensory theatrical experience:
+The production’s success is due, in part, to its kinetic staging by Marianne Elliott (who won the Tony for Best Direction of a Play).
+In the spirit of the novel, it unfurls from Christopher’s point of view, which is why Curious Incident is a distinctly sensory theatrical experience:

-The irony here may be that Christopher — never called autistic in the play but “different” — is averse to touch; he resists emotional expressions made toward him and resists emotional expressions toward others.
+The irony here may be that Christopher — never called autistic in the play but “different” — is averse to touch; he resists both emotional expressions made toward him as well as any emotional expressions toward others.
 I haven’t read much to argue that Christopher’s character, or Sharp’s portrayal, offers anything but fidelity to, and respect for, the experience of the world that someone like Christopher might have.
-It’s also critical to note that neither Sharp nor Trensch nor Luke Treadaway, who originated the role of Christopher at the National Theatre in London, happens to be autistic.
+It’s also critical to note that neither Sharp nor Trensch nor Luke Treadaway, who originated the role of Christopher at the National Theatre in London, happen to be autistic.
 Which is why the subject line of the email startled me: Why would “thousands” of autistics protest Sharp’s replacement?

 The replacement’s name is Tyler Lea.
 From the photos on his website, he looks like a Christopher: young, lean, sweet-faced, brown hair, penetrating blue eyes.
-I’m not privy to the exact process by which the Curious Incident casting director, industry veteran Cindy Tolan, placed Lea in the talent pool, nor privy to the exact manner by which the true decision-makers — director Elliott and the producers — cast Lea from that pool.
-But they did, and for all of Lea’s ostensible talent, it seems the one attribute that Lea can’t deliver on is being autistic himself.
+I’m not privy to the exact process by which the Curious Incident casting director, industry veteran Cindy Tolan, placed Lea in the talent pool, nor privy to the exact manner by which the true decision-makers — director Elliott, the producers — cast him.
+But cast him they did, and for all of Lea’s ostensible talent, it seems that the one attribute Lea can’t deliver on is being autistic.
 And that, said the email, has “thousands” of autistics upset.

-“Thousands,” however, is an awful lot of people: short of the decision made nearly 25 years ago by Actors’ Equity to stop British actor Jonathan Pryce from recreating his performance as the Engineer in the musical Miss Saigon on Broadway, in part, because he wasn’t a star and wasn’t Asian (the character is actually Eurasian), it’s hard to recall many Broadway casting announcements bringing “thousands” of people to action.
+“Thousands” is an awful lot of people.
+Short of the decision made nearly 25 years ago by Actors’ Equity to stop British actor Jonathan Pryce from recreating his performance as the Engineer in the musical Miss Saigon on Broadway because he wasn’t a star and wasn’t Asian (the Engineer is actually Eurasian), it’s hard to recall many Broadway casting announcements bringing “thousands” of people to action.
 Back in 1990-91, the issue was cultural and ethnic appropriation.
-If “thousands” are furious at Lea’s casting, that’s news.
+If “thousands” are indeed furious at the cast of Lea, that’s news.